-I wish I could chat with each & everyone of you about your goals & dreams for the New Year but since that’s not feasible here are some tips to help you make 2017 your best year ever!
+I wish I could chat with each & everyone of you about your goals & dreams for the New Year but since that’s not feasible here are some tips to help you make this our best year ever!
 We’ve also just launched a private Facebook group for Commit30 Goal-Getters – you can join here.

 Step 1: Create a vision board.
 This can be on a huge piece of poster board or in the front of your planner.
 Print out or cut out pictures that inspire you and what you want to do this year.
 Keep it where you can see it!

 Step 2: Fill out your vision pages in the planner.
 What areas do you want to spend more time & energy on this year?
 What adventures do you want to have?
 What self-care ideas do you want to implement?
 What do you want to learn this year?
 How will you grow closer to your spouse or partner this year?
 Where do you want your business to be by the end of next year?
 You’ll then set some specific goals you have in each of these areas (eg. pay off $16K in debt); attend church 3x a month; mediate 5x a week) and incorporate those into your monthly, weekly & daily goals.